JoeDunnStable/how_much_data/README.md

 * lognormal_distribution.h.
 A derived class from boost::random::lognormal_distribution.
 The
 class implementing the distribution includes several versions of the calculation of the characteristic function: some based on numerical integration from the definition, one based on a asymptotic series for small angular frequency and one based on a approximation using Lambert W functions.
+* normal_switch_mean.h.
+A class implementing a 50/50 mixture of two normal distributions both with sigma=1, one of which has mean +d and the second of which has mean -d.
+* normal_switch_stddev.h.
+A class implements a mixture of two normal distributions, the first of which has mean=0 and sigma=1 occuring with probability (1-p) and the second of which has mean=0 and sigma=a occuring with probability p.

 In addition, i've included the apparatus I developed for adaptive integration, which seems to work much better that the Boost version that was originally used.
 The code is spread